 The first successful American Automobile was constructed by tool and die maker, Frank Duryea and financed by his brother Charles Duryea.
 On or about September 20, 1893, he successfully drove the first American horseless carriage on the streets of Springfield, Massachusetts.
-It was certainly better that Daimler’s or Benz’s early
+It was certainly better than Daimler’s or Benz’s early productions.

 Frank Duryea saw that this first American Automobile could be immensely improved and began to rebuild it.
 It was completed in 1894 and made the Duryea Brothers famous.